This course is open for applications.

 Learning and Teaching

-Our lecturing staff achieve consistently high scores on the National Student Survey and provide a friendly, enabling environment for learning.
-They are active researchers or industrial consultants and aware of modern advances in the discipline.
-Staff are also active within third sector groups and work with organisations such as the Royal Geographical Society/Institute of British Geographers and the Geographical Association.
+Our dedicated and well-informed lecturing staff achieve consistently high scores on the National Student Survey and provide a friendly environment for learning.
+They're active researchers or industrial consultants and stay aware of advances in the field.

 Find out more about our department's approach to learning and teaching.